aatlasis/cve_manager/README.md

   c) creates a postgres database and imports all the data in it, and
   d) provides query capabilities for this CVEs database.

+It required Python 2.7.x (soon to be migrated to Python 3)

 Usage examples:

 - Download, parse and save in CSV files all CVEs from NIST NVD: